Idziamko/goit-js-hw-11/README.md

 # Image Search App

-Simple web app to search and view images using Pixabay API.
+Extended web app to search and view images using Pixabay API, now featuring pagination and smooth scrolling.

 ## What I Built

 - Search form with input validation
 - Image gallery with 3 columns
 - Click image to see full size
-- Loading spinner during search
+- Loading spinner during search and fetching more results
 - Error messages for empty results
+- **New:** "Load more" button for pagination (15 images per page)
+- **New:** Smooth scrolling after loading new images
+- **New:** End-of-collection notifications

 ## Technologies